alex2chan/nndetails/README.md

 # nndetails

 Getting the Neural Network layers, memory and parameters in PyTorch.
-The output is a table with these contents and it will print the table in a .txt file.
+The output is a table with these contents and it will print the table in a .txt file in the current working directory.
 Additionally, the filename can be specified.

 ## Example Usage with PyTorch